-29. The RECs are moving at different rythms in the integration process.
+30. The RECs are moving at different rythms in the integration process.
 Whereas some RECs have achieved very good progress in various sectors, others are still hanging behind and struggelling.
-As way forward, the report recommends that: the long and medium terms planning should be emphasized in translating the Community strategies and policies into a real comprehensive development programme; the RECs role of monitoring and evaluation of the integration process should be strengthened; Member States should prioritize the implementation of Regional programmes at national level; Member States need more assistance in implementing regional policy frameworks through increased advocacy and technical assistance at the national level; need to streem the at various levels.
-The Member states should commit themselves to the governance of integration by implementing the agreed regional and continental programmes and projects; the ongoing work on the AU alternative sources of financing should be supported by the RECs and Member States in order to finance integration programmes and translate them into reality; and RECs, which have not done so, also should start reflecting on putting in place their own alternative sources of financing.
+As way forward, the report recommends that: The NEPAD Planning and Coordinating Agency (NPCA) role as a "think tank" needs to be strengthened; the long and medium terms planning should be emphasized in translating the Community strategies and policies into a real comprehensive development programme; the RECs role of monitoring and evaluation of the integration process should be strengthened; Member States should prioritize the implementation of Regional programmes at national level; Member States need more assistance in implementing regional policy frameworks through increased advocacy and technical assistance at the national level; need to streem the at various levels.
+The Member states should commit them selfs to the governance of integration by implementing the agreed regional and continental programmes and projects; the ongoing work on the AU alternative sources of financing should be supported by the RECs and Member States in order to finance integration programmes and translate them into reality; and RECs, which have not done so, also should start reflecting on putting in place their own alternative sources of financing.